elixir-waffle/waffle_ecto/README.md

 ### Retrieve the serialized url

-Both public and signed urls will include the timestamp for cache busting, and are retrieved the exact same way as using Arc directly.
+Both public and signed urls will include the timestamp for cache busting, and are retrieved the exact same way as using Waffle directly.

 ```elixir
   user = Repo.get(User, 1)